 June is one of the best months of the year to rent a car in Iceland and take a road trip around the country.
 The weather is milder than in winter, the roads are easier to travel, and the long daylight hours make sightseeing much more flexible.
 It is an excellent month for scenic drives, coastal routes, and longer self-drive itineraries.

 Even in summer, Icelandic weather can still change quickly, so it is important to check road and weather conditions before heading out.
 If you plan to travel to more remote regions or into the Highlands later in the season, a 4WD is still a smart option.
-Off-road driving is strictly forbidden in Iceland, and it is always important to stay on marked roads and tracks.
+Remember that off-road driving is strictly forbidden in Iceland, and it is always important to stay on marked roads and tracks.

-During the summer months, most roads are open, and mountain roads may begin opening from mid-June into July depending on conditions.
-June is an ideal time to take advantage of the long bright nights and explore places such as the South Coast, Snæfellsnes, North Iceland, and even the Westfjords on a longer trip.
+During the summer months, most roads are open, while some mountain roads may begin opening from mid-June into July depending on conditions.
+June is an ideal time to take advantage of the long bright nights and explore places such as the South Coast, Snæfellsnes Peninsula, North Iceland, and even the Westfjords on a longer trip.

-If you are not comfortable driving yourself, many bus tours and private tours are also available during the summer season in Iceland.
+If you are not comfortable driving yourself, there are also many bus tours and private tours available around Iceland in June.

-If you decide to drive in Iceland here you will find useful tips and more extensive information.
+If you decide to drive in Iceland, our driving in Iceland guide includes useful tips, road advice, and more detailed practical information.

 June is one of the warmest months in Iceland, but summer weather here still calls for layers.
 The long bright days can feel wonderfully mild, while evenings, coastal areas, and windier spots can still feel cool.
 Rain is also always possible, so packing for variety is the best approach.